Moist Lemon Glazed Pound Cake

 Cut your lemons in half and squeeze the juice into a separate bowl so you can measure the correct amount to add to the cake mixture.
 Blend your lemon zest, lemon juice, crème fraîche, and vanilla extract with the other ingredients.

-In a separate bowl add your flour and baking powder then lightly whisk.
+In a separate bowl add your flour and baking powder then lightly whisk (paid link).
 Slowly add your dry ingredients into the wet cake mixture while blending the ingredients together on a low setting.